 Golf Handicap Calculator

-The term handicapping originated in horse racing; a jockey was handed his odds for the race in a cap (hand-in-cap).
-But the concept existed long before the term was coined.
-Almost from the beginning of the sport of golf, the act of allowing strokes in golf was called "assigning the odds," and this task was assumed by a group of administrators, the precursors of the modern Handicap Committee, which was called the "adjustor of the odds."
+The term "handicapping" originated in horse racing where a jockey was handed his odds for the race in a cap (hand-in-cap).
+The concept however, existed long before the term was coined.
+Even in the early days of the sport, the act of allowing strokes in golf was called "assigning the odds," which was a task assumed by a group of administrators.
+These individuals were referred to as the "adjustors of the odds," and were the precursors of the modern Handicap Committee's present in golf clubs.

 "Scratch golfers" and "bogey golfers" are terms that are often used in relation to golf handicaps.
 A scratch golfer is a golfer whose handicap is zero, while a bogey golfer is one whose handicap is approximately 18.